Vector35/binaryninja-api/docs/guide/index.md

 The contents of the user folder includes:

-- `lastrun`: A text file containing the directory of the last BinaryNinja binary path -- very useful for plugins to resolve the install locations in non-default settings or on Linux
+- `lastrun`: A text file containing the directory of the last Binary Ninja binary path -- very useful for plugins to resolve the install locations in non-default settings or on Linux
 - `license.dat`: License file
 - `plugins/`: Folder containing all manually installed user plugins
 - `repositories/`: Folder containing files and plugins managed by the [Plugin Manager API](https://api.binary.ninja/binaryninja.pluginmanager-module.html)